-Çanlı (Bell) Church Ruins and Caves Çanlı Church Ruins and Caves, with a magnificent church and 25 elaborate rock-cut structures sitting on barren hills overlooking Mount Hasan, near Aksaray.
-The majestic views, isolated setting, endless cave rooms, and plentiful churches make Çanlı Kilise a spectacular site worth visiting.
-The church was established in the 900s and peaked through the end of 11th century.
-However, it declined once Seljuk Turks arrived in the region around 1100s. Çanlı Church is one of the largest and best preserved stone-built churches in the region.
-The 11th century church has beautiful architecture and a historical setting that is unmatched by any other building.
-The original Byzantine church is the expansive cross-in-square nave (9m x 9m) with 3 slits in the apses.
-Four pillars supported the massive central dome which was 4.5 meters wide and 16 meters high.
-The tall 12-sided drum had 4 slits for interior illumination and a flattened cap at its top.
-The dome collapsed during an earthquake in 1950s.
-The remaining frescos are of professional craftmanship.
-The naos paintings recount miracles scenes from Christ's life, and were created some 200 years after the original church was erected.
-200 years later in 1250 AD, a second parish church (paraekklesion) was added on the northern side but it has been buried under a landslide.
-There are more than 25 large, rock-hewn settlements around Çanlı Church.
-These independent but adjoining dwellings span one kilometer in length and exist as isolated residences that provide shelter for their inhabitants.
-The elaborate architecture pointed to the courtyard's being inhabited by a prosperous community that was affiliated with Akhısar, which is visible 4 kilometers away.
-These courtyards were very lavish with an elite guard providing extravagant care and high-class horse stables for thoroughbred horses.
-From these, we can think that Canli Church and surrounding was not a monastery, but rather a residental area.
+Çanlı (Bell) Church Ruins and Caves Located near Aksaray, the Çanlı Church Ruins and Caves sit atop barren hills overlooking Mount Hasan.
+With 25 elaborate rock-cut structures and a magnificent church, the site offers majestic views, endless cave rooms, and plentiful churches, making it a spectacular destination worth visiting.
+Established in the 900s, the church reached its peak in the late 11th century.
+However, its decline began once Seljuk Turks arrived in the region in the 1100s. Çanlı Church is one of the largest and best-preserved stone-built churches in the region, boasting beautiful architecture and a historical setting unmatched by any other building.
+The expansive cross-in-square nave (9m x 9m) with 3 slits in the apses is the original Byzantine church.
+The massive central dome was supported by four pillars, measuring 4.5 meters wide and 16 meters high.
+The tall 12-sided drum had four slits for interior illumination and a flattened cap at its top.
+Unfortunately, the dome collapsed during an earthquake in the 1950s.
+The remaining frescoes are of professional craftsmanship, depicting miracle scenes from Christ's life.
+They were created some 200 years after the original church was erected.
+Later, in 1250 AD, a second parish church (paraekklesion) was added on the northern side, but it has been buried under a landslide.
+The Çanlı Church area boasts more than 25 large, rock-hewn settlements, spanning one kilometer in length.
+These independent but adjoining dwellings exist as isolated residences providing shelter for their inhabitants.
+The elaborate architecture suggests that the courtyard was inhabited by a prosperous community affiliated with Akhısar, visible 4 kilometers away.
+These courtyards were lavish, with an elite guard providing extravagant care and high-class horse stables for thoroughbred horses.
+From this, it can be deduced that the Çanlı Church and surrounding area were not a monastery, but rather a residential area.